Austin Planning

 City Policy Regarding Adjustment of ETJ Boundaries

 The extraterritorial jurisdiction (ETJ) is the unincorporated land within 5 miles of Austin’s full purpose city limit not within the city limits or ETJ of another city.
 Austin’s ETJ currently extends into 4 counties including Williamson, Travis, Hays, and Bastrop.
 From time to time, two cities may agree to adjust their ETJ boundaries to achieve more logical boundaries.
 A City Council making a request for an ETJ adjustment should direct it to the Mayor with copies to the City Manager and appropriate Planning and Zoning Department staff.
-All adjustments are evaluated according to the City’s ETJ Policy (Web) in order to ensure that they will not negatively impact Austin’s interests.
+All adjustments are evaluated according to the City’s ETJ Policy (PDF) in order to ensure that they will not negatively impact Austin’s interests.

 City Policy Regarding Special Districts